CoC Governance

 Coordinated Access System (CAS) Committee

 The CAS Committee provides macro-level oversight of the Coordinated Access System.
-This group collaborates with The Raleigh Wake Partnership to End Homelessness to troubleshoot issues and makes recommendations for macro-level systems improvements to the CoC Governing Board.
+This group collaborates, troubleshoots issues and makes recommendations for system improvements to the CoC Governing Board.

 Data Advisory Committee